CALENDAR

 Retreat Logistics

-Retreat Scholarships are available; please click here to see FCM’s Retreat Scholarship Policy and for an Application, which needs to be submitted prior to the registration deadline for this retreat.
 The teachings are offered in the Buddhist tradition of Dana, wherein the teachers freely give of themselves to the students out of gratitude for what they’ve received from their teachers and a desire to be of service.
 The student’s response is also based on Dana, i.e. generosity that naturally flows from a sense of appreciation of the value of Dharma and gratitude to the living lineage.
-All retreat dana will go towards supporting the retreat teachers.
+All retreat dana for this retreat will go towards supporting future programs at the FCM center.

 Questions?